-The Life Insurance Corporation of India (LIC) has announced its first-ever bonus issue since listing, making this one of the most significant corporate actions in the Indian stock market in 2026.
-This development is highly relevant for long-term investors, retail shareholders, and anyone tracking PSU stocks or dividend-paying companies.
+Life Insurance Corporation of India has announced its first-ever bonus issue since listing, making this one of the most significant corporate actions in the Indian stock market in 2026.
+The development has now moved a step further after shareholders officially approved the proposal through postal ballot voting in May 2026.

 Table of Contents: